New Years Poems

 New Year Song

-In my opinion, New Year’s songs should be upbeat, positive and happy, like this one.
+New Year's poems can be set to music!
+In my opinion, New Year’s songs should be upbeat, positive and happy, like this Happy New Year rhyme.
 New Years songs should be sung to familiar melodies.
 The well-known melody of part of Beethoven’s 9th Symphony, commonly known as "Ode To Joy," is used for this New Year's song.
 If you are not familiar with this melody, or if you need harmony parts and accompaniment, the melody has also been used for a popular hymn, called "Joyful, Joyful, We Adore Thee."
 You can find it in most Protestant hymn books.
 The melody for this New Years song is the in the public domain, and in my hymn book, there is no copyright notice on the harmony parts and accompaniment, although it is always your responsibility to check that out.

 Happy New Year Song